sirn/flask-couchdbkit/docs/index.rst

         author = couchdb.StringProperty()
         content = couchdb.StringProperty()

-In case you want late-binding of a `CouchDBKit` object, you can use :meth:`CouchDBKit.init_app` to bind it to your `app` object after it has been created::
+In case you want late-binding of a :class:`CouchDBKit` object, you can use :meth:`CouchDBKit.init_app` to bind it to your `app` object after it has been created::

+   from flaskext.couchdbkit import CouchDBKit couchdb = CouchDBKit()

    from flask import Flask
-   couchdb = CouchDBKit()

-   from flaskext.couchdbkit import CouchDBKit app = Flask(__name__)
+   app = Flask(__name__)
    couchdb.init_app(app)